blockmate-io/wallet-connect-autoconnect/README.md

 # WalletConnect autoconnect

-A library for automatic detection for WalletConnect-connected sessions.
+A library for automatic detection of WalletConnect-connected sessions and connecting found addresses to Blockmate.

 ## Usage